A PHP Developer in The JavaScript World

 It's recommended to backup the source code files before running the tasks because in the worst case grunt can delete all the files.

-.
+There are three grunt tasks now: grunt dev, grunt prod and grunt test.
 Before analyzing what's happening when running them, we need to make a few file modifications.
 Replace the current JS and CSS file links by the lines below.

 $ vim src/client/index.jade